shauryashaurya/tutorial-x.509certificates-mongo/README.md

     * An optional company name:`DEMO`

-Again, *remember these values, *they form the "Distinguished Name" of your user’s certificate.
+Again, *remember these values*, they form the "**Distinguished Name**" of your user’s certificate.
 The key and certificate signing request are both plain text files, just like the others that were created before.

 We are getting close.
 Let’s create the x.509 certificates for our user.